seanmorris/pib/README.md

 # Space separated list of files/directories (absolute paths)
 # to be included under the /preload directory in the final build.
 PRELOAD_ASSETS=~/my-project/php-scripts ~/other-dir/example.php

+# Memory to start the instance with, before growth
+INITIAL_MEMORY=2048MB

 # Build with assertions enabled
 ASSERTIONS=0